November 5th: 22 Too Many - A 5K Walk/Run Dedicated to Local Soldier Who Committed Suicide

 East Valley Institute of Technology, 1601 W Main St, Mesa, AZ 85201

 Adult Walkers and Runners: $25 registration fee includes an official t-shirt.
-Registration fee is $30 on day of event.
+Registration fee is $30 on the day of the event.
 Registration and more information are online at http://pulseradio.fm

 East Valley Institute of Technology